-CEMENT MAY BE APPLIED IN A PRE-DOUGH STATE, BUT IF A DOUGH-LIKE MASS THAT DOES NOT STICK TO RUBBER GLOVES AS DESIRED, WAIT ANOTHER 2 MINUTES-4 MINUTES DEPENDING ON THE AMBIENT TEMPERATURE (SEE CURVES).
+IN ORDER TO ASCERTAIN THAT THE DOUGH-LIKE MASS DOES NOT STICK TO THE RUBBER GLOVES, DEPENDING ON ROOM TEMPERATURE WAIT ANOTHER 30 SECONDS-120 SECONDS (SEE CURVES).

-At this state, knead further for about 15 seconds - 30 seconds.
-The cement becomes more homogenous, and mixed air bubbles disappear for the most part.
-On the other hand, if the kneading process is extended too long, the polymerization may proceed to the point where the mass is no longer soft and pliable, making manipulation and application to bone difficult.
+At this state knead further for about 15 seconds-30 seconds.
+Thus, it becomes more homogeneous, and mixed air bubbles disappear for the most part.
+On the other hand, if the kneading process is extended too long, the polymerization may proceed to a point where the mass is no longer soft and pliable, making manipulation and application to bone difficult.

 Working time may be affected by temperature (see curve and table for working and hardening times).
-Additionally, the moisture content in any bone cement powder has an effect on polymerization; cement powder with a higher moisture content will set faster, while drier cement powder will result in slower set times.
-The outer foil pouch acts as a moisture barrier for CobaltTM MV Bone Cement.
+Additionally, the moisture level in any bone cement powder has an effect on polymerization; cement powder with a higher water content will set faster, while drier cement powder will result in slower set times.
+The outer paper-foil pouch acts as a moisture barrier for CobaltTM HV Bone Cement.
 To minimize fluctuation of settimes, do not remove the powder component's moisture barrier until it is time to mix the cement.
 Maintaining a constant and moderate (40% RH-55% RH) humidity in the operating room will also lead to more consistent cement handling performance.
-The ideal working consistency of the CobaltTM MV Bone Cement for manual application to bone is best determined by the surgeon based upon experience in using the preparation.
+The ideal working consistency of the CobaltTM HV Bone Cement for manual application to bone is best determined by the surgeon based upon experience in using the preparation.
 To assure adequate fixation, the prosthesis should be held securely in place without movement until the bone cement has fully hardened.
 Excessive cement must be removed while it is still soft.
 If additional cement is required during the surgical procedure, another packet of liquid and packet of powder may be mixed as described above.
 The resulting kneadable mass may be applied to previously hardened bone cement.